YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 Most transaction processing systems try to have transactions that meet the "ACID" test - Atomic, Consistent, Isolated, and Durable.

-To provide ACID transactions, YottaDB uses a technique called optimistic concurrency control.
+To provide ACID transactions, YottaDB uses a technique called `optimistic concurrency control <https://www.eecs.harvard.edu/~htk/publication/1981-tods-kung-robinson.pdf>`_.
 Each block has a transaction number that YottaDB sets to the current database transaction number when updating a block.
 Application logic, brackets transactions with TSTART and TCOMMIT commands.
 Once inside a transaction, a YottaDB process tracks each database block that it reads (any database block containing existing data that it intends to update has to be read first) and in process private memory keeps a list of updates that it intends to apply - application logic within the process views the database with the updates; application logic in other processes does not see states internal to the transaction.
 At TCOMMIT time, the process checks whether any blocks have changed since it read them, and if none have changed, it commits the transaction, making its changes visible to other processes Atomically with Isolation and Consistency (Durability comes from the journal records written at COMMIT time).
 Optimistic concurrency attempts to exploit the odds that two processes need access to the same resource at the same time.
 If the chances are small, it permits many processes to work concurrently, particularly in a system with multiple CPUs.
 If the chances are not small the penalty is repeated execution of the same transaction logic.

 If one or more blocks have changed, the process reverts its state to the TSTART and re-executes the application code for the transaction.
 If it fails to commit the second time, it tries yet again.
 If it fails to commit on the third attempt, it locks other processes out of the database and executes the transaction as the sole process (that is, on the fourth attempt, it switches to a from an optimistic approach to a pessimistic one).